Pension Review

 Tax-Free Cash

 Currently, 25% of pension money can be accessed tax-free in the UK, up to a limit of £268,275.
-Several clients have been concerned as to whether this option will continue to remain available in the future.
+Several clients have been concerned whether this option will remain available in the future.

 The Institute for Fiscal Studies has suggested reducing the tax-free cash to £100,000 and believes this would raise around £2bn a year in the long term. *However, they also acknowledge that this would be a retrospective taxation on savers, who have likely built this into their retirement plans.